mcarr-and/go-gin-marshalling/proxy/K3D-Install.md

 [Postman files](../test/postman_collection.json)

 1. Import the folder `../test`
-1. Set Environment to `album-store.local`
+1. Set Environment to `proxy-service.local`
 1. Open a test in the `Album-Store` collection and run it.

 ## 7. Stop album-store server & Services